Merabu/Kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
+The analysis is aimed at organizing and analyzing data to understand the data and discover helpful conclusions The purpose of this analysis is to help understand the correlation/relationship between the type of campaign, launch date, and funding goals.
+How different campaigns performed to their lunch date and funding goals.
+How does the lunch date or funding goal affect the performance of the campaign
 ### Purpose
-In general, the analysis is aimed at organizing and analyzing data to understand the data and discover helpful conclusions The purpose of this analysis is to help understand the correlation/relationship between the type of campaign, launch date, and funding goals.
-How different campaigns performed to their lunch date and funding goals.
-How does the lunch date or funding goal affect the performance of the campaign?

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date